Anujchobe/Anujkchobe/README.md

 ###

-<p align="left">I am a proficient MERN (MongoDB, Express.js, React.js, Node.js) full stack developer with a strong foundation in both frontend and backend technologies.
-My expertise spans across various projects, showcasing my ability to create dynamic and responsive web applications.</p>
+<p align="left">I am a proficient Developer with knowledge and experience in full stack developement and software development with a strong foundation in AI ML and GenAI technologies.
+My expertise spans across various projects, showcasing my ability to create dynamic and responsive projects.</p>

 ###